foxriver76/ioBroker.docs/docs/ru/adapterref/iobroker.sma-em/README.md

 TR: # ioBroker.sma-em
 TR: ### Info
-TR: This adapter reads information from SMA Energy Meter and Sunny Home Manager 2.
+TR: This adapter reads information from SMA Energy Meter (EMETER-20) and Sunny Home Manager 2 (HM-20).
 It supports the SMA-EMETER-protocol-2.
+Thus also compatible energy meters from other manufacturers will work.

 TR: SMA Energy Meter and Sunny Home Manager 2 multicast datagrams with their energy measurement data to the network every second.
 The SMA Energy Meter Adapter receives these multicast messages and stores them as iobroker states.